ksindi/best-practices/docker.md

   - Each line in the Dockerfile is cached.
   - Separate COPY of requirements.txt from source code.
 - CMD vs ENTRYPOINT: ENTRYPOINT is the main command.
-Treat CMD as the default flag an entrypoint.
+Treat CMD as the default flag for the entrypoint.
 Example:
 ```
 ENTRYPOINT ["s3cmd"]
 CMD ["--help"]